Southern Cross railway station: 1880s: Passenger services commence

 The 1880s saw the first of several grand but unrealised plans for the station.
 The first accepted design, drafted by Albert Charles Cook in 1883, was a fanciful Palladian palazzo design of two and three storeys, with a central portico.

-From 1888 to 1894, the layout of the platforms was altered, with new country platforms being built on an angle to Spencer Street itself.
-The current coach terminal location was the site of a number of new platforms built for suburban services.

 In 1891, further plans were made for a significant new station complex, including three-storey office complex and dominant clock tower, reminiscent of the later Sydney Central station, but the 1890s depression put an end to such expensive schemes.

-In 1888, work started on the double track Flinders Street Viaduct linking the station to Flinders Street station.
-The line was initially only used by freight trains, with passenger train operations commencing in 1894.
-It was at that time that the first through platform was provided at the station, used by suburban trains from Essendon and Williamstown.
-The viaduct to Flinders Street was expanded to four tracks in 1915 and, following the electrification of the suburban lines through the station, today's platforms 11 to 14 were opened in 1924, along with a pedestrian subway providing access to them.

 In 1938, it was announced that construction of an improved station entrance and new car park had been approved, designed by architects Messrs Stephenson and Meldrum, costing £2,000.
 Once again however, no construction took place.

 1960s: Modernisation

 In 1960, work started on a new Spencer Street station, as part of the construction of a new interstate standard gauge line to Sydney, New South Wales.
 A station building was constructed which largely replaced the 1880s iron sheds, and a new 413 m platform number 1 was built.
 The passenger subway which had been constructed as part of the 1918 works was extended to include access to country platforms.
-In connection with the construction of the underground loop, platforms 9 and 10 were rebuilt as part of the suburban section of the station, and a new double-track viaduct was constructed between Spencer Street and Flinders Street station, alongside the original one, bringing to six the number of tracks connecting the two stations.
-At the same time, the four older tracks were resignalled for bi-directional operation.

 In 1962, a separate subway network was constructed to carry mail between the station and what was then the Melbourne General Post Office and main postal sorting office, situated on the other side of Spencer Street.